SotoLF/Epitope-Evaluator/README.md

 1. Graphics that can be downloaded as png files by clicking on the camera icon **Download plot as png**
 2. Tables that can be downloaded by clicking on the **Download table** button.

-The R scripts of Epitope Analyzer can be freely downloaded and launched locally.
+The R scripts of Epitope-Evaluator can be freely downloaded and launched locally.